-We suggest introducing it first at ‘Give way’ junctions, where it’s largely possible to change driver behaviour simply through good design – as shown by this example of a cycle track given priority by desighn over a side-road:
+We suggest introducing it first at ‘give-way’ junctions, where it’s largely possible to change driver behaviour simply through good design (see the photo below).

 Once drivers have had a bit of time to get used this rule, we could then start introducing it at traffic lights.
 This is more complex, though.
 We will probably need to experiment first with some form of signing to tell drivers turning after getting a green light that they should still give way to pedestrians and cyclists alongside them who are going straight ahead.

-There’s more that I could be saying about off-road routes and about crossings of major roads and junctions – that will have to wait for our full response.
+There’s more that I could say about off-road routes and about crossings of major roads and junctions – that will have to wait for our full response.